Follow TV Tropes

 Real Life

 • Species living in an environment without predators are indeed often very docile.
 The Dodo of Mauritius evolved on an island without predators and was noted for having no fear or aggression toward humans, who promptly ate them into extinction.
-Herbivorous species that are accustomed to the presence of predators, however, often avert this: while some herbivores will flee danger as a first resort, others can be very aggressive, and will often be the ones to attack first if threatened or surprised.
+Herbivorous species that are accustomed to the presence of predators, however, are often mistrustful: while some herbivores will flee danger as a first resort, others can be very aggressive, and will often be the ones to attack first if threatened or surprised.
 Herbivores such as hippos, rhinos, bison and even cattle have well-deserved reputations for being dangerous to approach, and even deer can turn on you if you startle them.

 • Capybaras, which are large herbivorous rodents native to South America, are rather friendly and harmless in general.
 Capybaras are known to allow many different species of animals (except natural predators like jaguars) to rest by or perch on them.